Boone, North Carolina: Newspaper

-A smaller newspaper, The Appalachian, is Appalachian State University's campus newspaper; it is published once a week on Thursdays.
-In addition to the locally printed papers, a monthly entertainment pamphlet named Kraut Creek Revival has limited circulation and is funded by a Denver, NC-based newspaper.
+A smaller newspaper, The Appalachian, is Appalachian State University's campus newspaper; it sends out email newsletters twice a week on Tuesdays and Thursdays during the regular academic year and publishes a print publication monthly.
+In addition to the locally printed papers, a monthly entertainment pamphlet, Kraut Creek Revival, has limited circulation and is funded by a Denver, North Carolina–based newspaper.